North Dakota Recording Laws: Consent Rules and Penalties

 Can Your Employer Record You?

-North Dakota employers can generally record in common work areas where employees don’t have a privacy expectation.
-However, employers cannot record in:
+North Dakota employers can generally record in common work areas where employees do not have a reasonable expectation of privacy.
+This includes open office areas, lobbies, and warehouse floors.
+Employers cannot record in:

 - Bathrooms